 No, I haven’t seen that one.

 You got to check this one out too.
 Be, the word be.
 It’s got a whole bunch of different child themes with different kinds of designs for if you want a Parallax type design.
 If you want like for different industries whether you’re in an insurance or a florist or a pole dancer even.
 They have themes for all of these different types of industries.
 Really, really cool.
 A very contemporary, very good looking themes.
 It doesn’t sound like all that backend technology of the Thrive Theme would be in something like the BeTheme.
 It’s just that one looks really pretty.
 Let’s jump back for a moment to LeadPages because I use that technology myself and it’s not just about creating really cool landing pages that convert and being able to sort by conversion rate so you could say, “These are the top converting landing pages,” because all those billings of impressions running through their system, these are the top performers.
-Also there’s this things called LeadBoxes that you can implement.
+Also, there are these things called LeadBoxes that you can implement.
 Are you using LeadBoxes?

 Yeah, it’s a cool feature because I’ll just jump into it on what it does because when people come to your site and in most cases when they see a lead generation form they are like, “Another person trying to get my email address.”
 Now, when someone is engaged on your site and if you have a button that says, “Click here to continue,” then it would actually pop up with a form that you could fill out and then capture their email.
 It’s just been proven to convert so much more higher than having a form on the right side of your page that says, “Join my newsletter,” because all those sites they have that stupid, ugly box that just says, “Join my newsletter,” and has an email.
 Nobody is ever going to fill that out.
 If you have a button that says, “Get my latest free guide,” and it goes to that same process you’re just going to see conversions out the window.

 Right.
-We’ve been talking about pop ups a number of times.
-Are you using any particular third party tools like Engage A Fire to create optimized pop ups or using any kind of templated system for essentially basically like the lead pages but for pop ups?
+We’ve been talking about pop-ups a number of times.
+Are you using any particular third party tools like Engage A Fire to create optimized pop-ups or using any kind of templated system for essentially basically like the lead pages but for pop-ups?

 Yeah, I’ve been using Thrive Themes because they have that feature built-in and I’m currently playing around with that on Blogging.org and different ways to engage with audiences depending on what page they’re in.
 Because another cool thing you can do is in the past you basically would add a pop up to your site and that would be universal throughout your site.
-Now, you can actually cater different pages or posts to show different pop up windows.
+Now, you can actually cater different pages or posts to show different pop-up windows.
 You can do the same with LeadBoxes as well where people come to your site and they’re expecting content, you don’t want to give them a generic message.
-Because if you have one catered to your content that’s on that page, you’re going to see a much higher response.
+Because if you have one catered to your content that’s on that page, you’re going to see much higher response.

 Right.
 That’s a secret weapon, instead of using the same pop up across your entire site.
-A custom pop ups that relate to the content of the page are going to be much more effective.
+A custom pop-ups that relate to the content of the page are going to be much more effective.

 Cool.
 Have you ever tried PopUp Domination?
 I was looking at that one, I didn’t sign up with it but it looked interesting.

 Yeah, I’ve used PopUp Domination.
 That’s one that’s been around quite a while and another great one is OptinMonster and I’m also using Thrive Themes.
-There’s a lot of different solutions out there and they’re not so expensive and I think most of them come with a 30 day trial.
+There’s a lot of different solutions out there and they’re not so expensive and I think most of them come with a 30-day trial.
 It wouldn’t be really a big issue to even go after all of them, test them out for a week, see which one you like best but they’re all pretty much in competition with each other which is good.
 Because they’re always really trying to stay a step ahead and do better.There's a lot of different solutions out there...and they're all pretty much in competition with each other because they’re always really trying to stay a step ahead and do better.
 Click To Tweet

 Right.
 What would be the biggest competitor to LeadPages?